 - from the diagram: the temperature and the height

-- from the simulation: the part of the energy that is radiated to space at any layer, and the height of the layers.
+– from the Fireworks simulation: the part of the energy that is radiated to space at any layer

 At the same time we can calculate with the Fireworks simulation how much of the radiation at any height is radiated to space.
-In order to do that, I calculated what the ratio was for the SALR and the DALR, for every 500m between the surface and the tropopause, in 30 steps.
+In order to do that, I calculated what this radiation ratio was for the SALR and the DALR, for every 500m between the surface and the tropopause, in 30 steps.

 I assumed 100 layers in the saturated tropics, and 30 layers in the dry deserts of the subtropics where the main GHG, water vapour, is missing, and tried to find layers that matched the 500 m steps.
-That gave quite a few mismatches, so there is a lot of “noise” if you look closely at the data.
+That gave quite a few mismatches, so there is a lot of “noise” if you would look closely at the data.
 But the general picture is very smooth:

 This picture shows the radiation per time unit to space of the greenhouse gases at a specific height.

 It has the surface at the right and the tropopause at the left, with 30 steps of 500m.
+So 5 km height is at step 20 and 1 km height is at step 28.

 The rising air (dark blue line) first emits almost everything to the surface (steps 30 to 28), but at 1 km (step 28) it begins to radiate to space, reaching a peak at 4 km (step 22).